cegeme/iracema/docs/tutorial.rst

 Calculating basic features
 ==========================

-As most features will need an object containing an :abbr:`FFT (Fast Fourier Transform)` as input, our next step is calculating it using the method :obj:`ir.spectral.fft` for the loaded audio.
+As most features will need an object containing an :abbr:`STFT (Short Time Fourier Transform)` as input, our next step is to calculate it for the loaded audio using :obj:`ir.spectral.STFT`.
 You must specify the sliding window and hop size values (in samples).
-After calculating the FFT you're now able to plot a spectogram!
+After calculating the STFT, the spectrogram can be plotted using :obj:`ir.plot.spectrogram`.

 Other useful methods are RMS and Peak Envelope, which will be extracted and plotted in the example.

 .. plot::
    :include-source: